Strategic Business Leader (ACCA SBL)

 Formerly known as P1 & P3

-This ranges from looking at big picture areas such as strategy and corporate governance to detailed areas such as developing policies on internal controls, audit and approaches to managing projects.
+Formerly known as ACCA P1 & P3, the ACCA SBL exam assesses the areas that a board of directors of an organisation will need to consider.
+The ACCA SBL syllabus looks at big picture areas such as strategy and corporate governance as well as detailed areas such as developing policies on internal controls, audit and approaches to managing projects.

 - Define governance and explain its function in the management and control of organisations